patricksmcr/publicDeskBookingTool/README.md

 1. in a new terminal, `cd` into the `publicDeskBookingTool/ui` folder.
 2. run `python3 -m http.server`.
 3. in a browser, navigate to: `localhost:5000`

+##References

+References used within this application are as follows:

+Manwg (2010) [online] Javascript implementation of Java’s String.hashCode() method, Available from: https://werxltd.com/wp/2010/05/13/javascript-implementation-of-javas-string-hashcode-method/ [Accessed 26/09/22]